svermeulen/text-to-colorscheme/README.md

 # text-to-colorscheme

 This is a neovim plugin that allows the user to generate new colorschemes by simply providing a text prompt.
-Play the following video (and note the commands being typed at the bottom) to see usage:
+See the following video (and note the commands being typed at the bottom) to see usage:

 ![Plugin usage example](https://i.imgur.com/XGQgzPV.gif)

-Under the hood, we are using the given text prompt along with OpenAI's ChatGPT API, to generate the new color scheme
+Under the hood, we are using the given text prompt along with OpenAI's GPT API, to generate the new color scheme

 ## Prerequisites